CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 ### Scopes

 New feature is the visibility's scopes.
-The scope concern's symbols, labels (except local labels), regvars.
+The scopes concerns symbols, labels (except local labels), regvars.
+The macros, kernels and sections are still global.
  At start, the assembler create the global scope, that is root of next defined scopes.
 The scope can be opened by using `.scope` pseudo-op and they can be closed by using `.ends` or `.endscope`.
 We distinguish scope to two types: normal and local scopes.